 The Foundation awards grants primarily to organizations in the greater Kansas City area that focus on children, youth and families, education, the arts, community development and additional interests.
-During the years ended December 31, 2022 and 2021, the Foundation contributed a total of \$18,471,000 and \$8,002,000 to three organizations and one organization, respectively, which represents approximately 39% and 21%, respectively, of total grant expenditures.
+During the years ended December 31, 2023 and 2022, the Foundation contributed a total of \$18,000,000 and \$18,471,000 to three organizations, respectively, which represents approximately 34% and 39%, respectively, of total grant expenditures.